kaushalkumar22/idl-datastructure/graph.md

 ## Topological Sort:

-Topological sort is a linear ordering of vertices in a directed acyclic graph (DAG) such that for every directed edge u→vu→v, vertex uu comes before vv in the ordering.
+Topological sort is a linear ordering of vertices in a directed acyclic graph (DAG) such that for every directed edge u→v, vertex u comes before v in the ordering.
 This is only possible if the graph has no directed cycles, i.e., it is a DAG.

 ### Applications
 - Task Scheduling